pallets/click/docs/options.md

 ## Other Prefix Characters

-Click can deal with prefix characters besides `-` for options, including `/` and `+`.
+Click can deal with prefix characters besides `-` for options, including `/` and `+`, as well as others.
 Note that alternative prefix characters are generally used very sparingly if at all within POSIX.

 ```{eval-rst}
 .. click:example::